firubi/dotfiles-gigachad-arch/README.md

 ```

 ## Various tips
+### Hyprland and KDE
+Having KDE installed together with Hyprland makes theming so much easier.
+If you were to install breeze and dolphin, a lot the dependencies are common with plasma-desktop, so you might as well.
+This removes the need for qt6ct-kde or any other theming app, as you can simply use the KDE system settings app with the appropriate environmental variable.
+In order to fix the [weird MIME behaviour](https://bbs.archlinux.org/viewtopic.php?pid=2167579#p2167579) of dolphin, make a link in `/etc/xdg/menus` like this: `sudo ln -s /etc/xdg/menus/plasma-applications.menu /etc/xdg/menus/applications.menu`.

 ### Tweaks done outside of cachyos-settings
 - Increase vm.max_map_count in `/etc/sysctl.d/80-gamecompatibility` by adding the line `vm.max_map_count = 2147483642`
 - Disable split lock mitigation in `/etc/sysctl.d/99-splitlock.conf` by adding the line `kernel.split_lock_mitigate=0`